Horace Parnell Tuttle: War service

 Tuttle was appointed acting assistant paymaster, February 17, 1863, assistant paymaster, July 2, 1864, and paymaster, May 4, 1866.

-He continued to make astronomical observations during the war, reporting on the 1864 appearance of Comet Tempel 1864 II from the deck of the Catskill.
+He continued to make astronomical observations during the war, reporting on the 1864 appearance of C/1864 N1 (Tempel) from the deck of the Catskill.
 After the war Tuttle was sent to South America, Europe, and the Pacific, making scientific observations on Naval survey vessels.

 Later life

 The war era had taken Tuttle out of cometseeking for three and a half years.
 His discovery of comet 1866 I at the Naval Observatory on January 5, 1866, must have brought him back to happier times.
 This was Comet Tempel-Tuttle, first seen by the French astronomer more than two weeks earlier.
 The Washington Star newspaper reported the event on page two:

 This was only the second comet ever discovered at the Naval Observatory.
 The first was James Ferguson's independent discovery of Comet Tempel 1859, which was also an independent discovery of H. P. Tuttle.
 In October, 1866 he was assigned to the Onward, South Atlantic Station.
 During the next four years he served on the monitors Guard and Terror.

 On October 23, 1871, Tuttle independently recovered periodic comet 8/P1871 T1 Tuttle at the U.S. Naval Observatory in Washington, D.C.
 In 1871 Tuttle served under Commodore George Dewey as astronomer on the survey of the coast of lower California.
 In 1872 he was assigned to the oceanographic survey ship Lackawanna at Hong Kong.

 On January 26, 1875, Tuttle and E. S. Holden recovered periodic comet 2P/Encke from the Naval Observatory.
 Tuttle was in Washington, DC attending a Naval court martial, his own in fact.
 He was dismissed from the Navy March 3, 1875.

 Tuttle's brother Francis served in the Navy as Mate and Acting Ensign from 1863 to 1870.
 As Captain of the US Revenue Cutter Bear, Francis Tuttle was ordered to the rescue of 14 ships of whalers trapped in ice off Point Barrow, Alaska, in 1897.

 In 1875 Tuttle was appointed to the Interior Department's geographic and geological survey of the Black Hills of Dakota to survey the state borders and measure heights of geological features.
 He spent the next five years on border surveys of Dakota, Wyoming, Colorado and Utah, for the General Land Office.

 In 1887 Tuttle had a 6.5-inch broken-back reflecting comet seeker made for him by John Brashear.
 It was installed "on the tin roof of the Naval Observatory."
 A similar refractor cometseeker by Brashear is in the Naval Observatory collection.
 Here he made his last comet discovery, a recovery of Comet 1888V Barnard.

 Tuttle lived in the Washington, D.C., area from about 1884 until his death from "pulmonary edema" in 1923.
 In his final years he was feeble and blind from a fall in November, 1921.
 His gravesite is unmarked, and its location in Oakwood Cemetery, Falls Church, is unknown.